isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 <!--- Undertake a COVID-19 PCR test at the airport at their own cost upon arrival in Singapore and remain in isolation until they have been notified of their on-arrival test results.
 You are strongly encouraged to pre-register and make advance payment for the PCR test via this link to minimise processing time at the airport: <https://changiairport.com/safetravel/>; and
 - Produce the letter issued by the Embassy of the Japan in Singapore which confirms that he/she was granted approval to travel under the Singapore-Japan RGL to ICA at Singapore Immigration.-->

-All travellers entering Singapore from 22 November 2020, 2359 hours, who have recent travel history to Japan will be required to serve a 14-day SHN at dedicated SHN facilities (with no opt-out option).

-Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
-If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
+Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Germany/Indonesia/Japan/Malaysia, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
+Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
 For more information about the SHN issued by ICA, please refer [here](/health/shn)

+You may also wish to refer [here](/health/shn) for the latest details and updates on border control measures as well as https://www.ica.gov.sg/covid-19/ArrivalSG for information on the prevailing health measures for inbound travellers.

+#### 17. Do I have to take a COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before I return to Singapore?

+There are currently no requirements for RGL travellers to take another COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before returning to Singapore.

-#### 17. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Japan?
+#### 18. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Japan?

 Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.